 For as much as we had seen so far, what proved to be the very highlight of the tour was our next and last stop, San Clemente Basilica near the Colosseum.

 Apart from the present-day basilica itself, beautiful needless to say, at about 4 meters below street level we visited the early Christian basilica dating back to the 4th and the 5th centuries.

 Descending yet another staircase, we arrived at about 10 meters below the current street level to visit the 1st-century building that was turned into a Mithraeum in the 2nd and 3rd centuries.

-The seat for a Persian pagan cult of the god Mithras, this is a beautiful example of foreign cultural influence adopted by the Romans.
-Not only can you see the Mithraeum, but also a Mithraic school, a building that is believed to be the Roman mint and a narrow passageway dating back to imperial times will unfold before your eyes.
+The seat for a Persian pagan cult of the god Mithras is a beautiful example of foreign cultural influence adopted by the Romans.
+Not only can you see the Mithraeum, but also a Mithraic school, a building that is believed to be the Roman mint, and a narrow passageway dating back to imperial times will unfold before your eyes.